If you're looking for instructions and guidelines related to legal, security, and compliance concerns, go to Google Workspace legal and compliance.

 You can change the envelope recipient, add headers, prepend a custom subject, and remove attachments for secondary deliveries.
 Note: The Do not deliver spam to this recipient advanced option isn't supported for the Groups account type.

-- Each rule has a limit of 100 additional recipients.
+- Rules have a limit of 100 additional recipients.

 - Settings for the primary delivery also apply to the secondary deliveries.